camunda/camunda-docs/docs/reference/glossary.md

 A reusable building block that performs the integration with an external system and works out of the box.

-The connector might be uni or bidirectional and possibly include a [job worker](#job-worker).
+The Connector might be uni or bidirectional and possibly include a [job worker](#job-worker).

-The boundary between connectors and job workers can be fuzzy, but in general, connectors connect to other active pieces of software.
-[Outbound](#outbound-connector), [inbound](#inbound-connector), or [protocol](#protocol-connector) connectors are types of connectors.
+The boundary between Connectors and job workers can be fuzzy, but in general, Connectors connect to other active pieces of software.
+[Outbound](#outbound-connector), [inbound](#inbound-connector), or [protocol](#protocol-connector) Connectors are types of Connectors.

 ### Correlation